 Closed-cell backer rods are best for expansion joints, curtain wall joints, and partitions.
 Open-cell backer rods better serve window glazing, parking decks, contraction, and expansion joints.
 Finally, bi-cellular backer rods work well in irregular joint applications.

 Their prices also vary, depending on the features.
-But this M-D Building Backer Rod is cost-effective and functional.
+But the M-D Building Backer Rod is cost-effective and functional.

 14. Housewrap Tape